Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/edit/stroke_menu.rst

    The number of subdivisions to perform.

 Smooth
-   Amount of the smoothness on subdivided points.
+   The amount of the smoothness on subdivided points.

 Repeat
    Number of times to repeat the procedure.

 Selected points
-   When enabled, Limits the effect to only the selected points in the stroke.
+   When enabled, limits the effect to only the selected points within the stroke.

 Position
    When enabled, the operator affect the points location.